CyrusNajmabadi/lang-design/ListPerformance.md

 3. Depending on which of these are used, the compiler will allocate space on the stack (as a `Span<T>`) or on the heap (as a `T[]`) which is passed into the type.
 4. If the variables do not escape, and involve rented arrays, those arrays are returned to the pool when the variable goes out of scope.

-Briefly, this is what the types would look like:
+Briefly, this is what the types would look like.
+Note: These are more sketches for brevity to keep the specification clearer.

 ```c#
 public ref struct FixedSizeRefList<T>